amycol/finddupe/README.md

 Written in python (for now) as I just needed it done quick.

-Currently only works on Linux (and maybe BSD but untested there) as it uses the "find" command which is, for some (likely pointless) reason, not the same on MacOS.
+Currently tested and known working on MacOS and Linux, although very likely works fine on BSD.
+Probably doesn't work on Windows.